sisl/ExpFamilyPCA.jl/paper.md

 <!-- todo: smooth out transition -->

 One notable example is in reinforcement learning, specifically in belief state compression for partially observable Markov decision processes (POMDPs).
 Using Poisson EPCA, the package effectively reduces high-dimensional belief spaces with minimal information loss, as demonstrated by recreating results from @shortRoy.
-In this case, Poisson EPCA achieved nearly perfect reconstruction of a $41$-dimensional belief profile using just five basis components [CITE `CompressedBeleifMDPS.jl`, PAPER IN PRE-REVIEW].
+In this case, Poisson EPCA achieved a nearly perfect reconstruction of a $41$-dimensional belief profile using just five basis components [CITE `CompressedBeleifMDPS.jl`, PAPER IN PRE-REVIEW].
 Poisson EPCA compression also produces a more interpretable compression than traditional PCA because it minimizes the generalized KL divergence rather than the Frobenius norm.

 ![](./scripts/kl_divergence_plot.png)